RafaRemote/oc_python_p02_market_analysis/readme.md

 - __everything__ : to scrape everything

 arg2: depends on the function you have chosen:
-- __book__: type the __url__ of the product page of the book you want to scrape,
+- if __book__: type the __url__ of the product page of the book you want to scrape,
-- __category__: type the __name of the category__ you have chosen. (all characters lowercase, no spaces but only dashes),
+- else if __category__: type the __name of the category__ you have chosen. (all characters must be lowercased, no spaces but only dashes),
-- __everything__ : type 'evrything' to scrape all the datas .
+- else __everything__ : type 'everything' to scrape all the datas .

 arg3: destination folder.
-If the folder you're asking for is not existing, it will be created.
+Type the name one you want for the folder which will store the data you want to scrape

 arg4: destination csv file.
-If the csv does not exist it will be created.
+Type the name you want, without the extension '.csv', for the csv file to be created.

 arg5: choice for the image downloading and saving.
 Images will be saved in the folder you specified in arg3.